|

 This method should only used once and only if the

-non-allocating constructor RSA_exponent()
+non-allocating constructor RSA_exponent() has been used

 to create this object.
-(The allocating constructor RSA_exponent(short)
+(The allocating constructor RSA_exponent(short) calls this method itself.)

 Note that for some key sizes key initialization works, but then